-This is a complex and time-consuming area of the process.
+This is a complex and time-consuming area of the process; the applicant survey in 2019 showed 75% of candidates reported that completing the programme preference process took over 3 hours, with 33% reporting that it took more than 10 hours.
 Reading the guidance below about how to choose preferences on Oriel, as well as some general guidance on the 'Preferences guidance' tab, will help you navigate this part of the process.

 You will be able to see all of the programmes for both ACCS-AM and IMT for the whole of the UK, and two sections into which you can divide these posts: preferences and not wanted.

 You should move all posts for which you wish to be considered into the preferences section.
 All posts you move into this section must be put into rank order; ie the post you want most at the top as #1, next-most at #2, etc.